robotpy/robotpy-docs/guide/anatomy.rst

 ------------

-Every valid robot program must define a robot object that inherits from :class:`wpilib.iterativerobot.IterativeRobot`, :class:`wpilib.timedrobot.TimedRobot`, or :class:`wpilib.samplerobot.SampleRobot`.
+Every valid robot program must define a robot object that inherits from :class:`wpilib.IterativeRobot` or :class:`wpilib.TimedRobot`.
 These classes define a number of functions that you need to override, which get called at various times.

-* :class:`wpilib.iterativerobot.IterativeRobot` functions
-* :class:`wpilib.timedrobot.TimedRobot` functions
+* :class:`wpilib.IterativeRobot` functions
-* :class:`wpilib.samplerobot.SampleRobot` functions
+* :class:`wpilib.TimedRobot` functions

 .. note:: It is recommended that inexperienced programmers use the
 		  TimedRobot class, which is what this guide will discuss.